Privacy

 Everything in Evolu is encrypted end-to-end.
 This means:

-• Data is encrypted on the device before it ever leaves
+- Data is stored in encrypted SQLite on the device

-• The Evolu Relay receives only encrypted binary data
+- The Evolu Relay receives only encrypted data

 API design prevents data leaks

-Evolu's API is designed to make it impossible for developers to accidentally leak sensitive data:
+Evolu's API is designed to prevent developers from accidentally leaking sensitive data:

 Traffic analysis protection